rustc_mir_dataflow

 A framework that can express both gen-kill and generic dataflow problems.

-Create an Engine for your analysis using the into_engine method on the Analysis trait, then call iterate_to_fixpoint.
+Then call iterate_to_fixpoint on your type that impls Analysis to get a Results.
 From there, you can use a ResultsCursor to inspect the fixpoint solution to your dataflow problem, or implement the ResultsVisitor interface and use visit_results.
 The following example uses the ResultsCursor approach.

 fn do_my_analysis(tcx: TyCtxt<'tcx>, body: &mir::Body<'tcx>) {